Actovegin: Nootropic Benefits, Dosage, & Side Effects

 What is Actovegin?

-Actovegin is an antihypoxic that is made from a deproteinized calf blood hemoderivative.
-It treats various medical conditions, such as burns, ulcers, and diabetic neuropathy.
-Actovegin is intended to improve the body’s utilization of glucose and oxygen, enhancing the healing process in damaged tissues.
+Actovegin is an antihypoxic medication derived from deproteinized calf blood hemoderivative, which contains a mixture of physiologically active ingredients that enhance cellular metabolism and treat various medical conditions including burns, ulcers, and diabetic neuropathy.
+Actovegin improves the body’s utilization of glucose and oxygen, enhancing the healing process in damaged tissues while providing neuroprotective effects that support cognitive function.

 Actovegin® is unique because it has pharmacodynamic actions that can be summarized to a common goal – enhancing cellular metabolism.
 But what does this mean?